 When you eat vegetables regularly, you are providing many benefits to your body.
 Some of the benefits of vegetables include:

 - they are low in fat, calories and cholesterol

 - they are good sources of fiber (to help combat and prevent constipation)

-- they contain many vitamin and minerals, including folate (which helps reduce the risk of neural tube defects and spina bifida during fetal development)
+- they contain many vitamins and minerals, including folate (which helps reduce the risk of neural tube defects and spina bifida during fetal development)

-Don’t be afraid to get creative with adding vegetables to your diet, such as adding them to sandwiches, mixing them into dishes, or blending them into smoothies.
-As well, try to eat a variety of vegetables in any form (raw, cooked, fresh, froze, canned or dried) and in a variety of colors, as they will provide different vitamins and minerals.
+Don’t be afraid to get creative with adding vegetables to your diet, such as adding them to sandwiches, mixing them into dishes or blending them into smoothies.
+You can also try to eat a variety of vegetables in any form (raw, cooked, fresh, frozen, canned or dried) and in a variety of colors, as they will provide different vitamins and minerals.
 If canned, choose ones that are low in sodium content.
-Vegetables are generally healthy, so you don’t need to stick to a particular kind.
-However, raw leafy vegetables are usually considered the best.
-Make sure to wash any vegetables thoroughly before eating.
-During pregnancy, your body is susceptible to infections, so you should make sure they are clean.
+Vegetables are generally healthy, so you don’t need to stick to a particular kind; however, raw leafy vegetables are usually considered the best.
+Make sure to wash any vegetables thoroughly before eating, since you will be more susceptible to infections during pregnancy.

 Among others, these veggies are full of vitamins and nutrients important during pregnancy:

 Fill your plate with healthy proteins.
 Foods rich in protein will effectively support your baby’s growth and at the same time, provide you the energy that your body needs.
 It will also promote your baby’s healthy brain and heart development.